AYPenchev/High-Quality-Code-Bank-System/README.md

     1. Make deposit
     2. Get the interest rate for a given amount of months
     3. Get the balance of your account

+- Individuals and Companies have almost the same functionality the difference is that Individual have personal ID number and Companies have company number

+In the project unit tests and exceptions are used to ensure that no mistakes happen, after all the system works with money.
+Also this project is build following OOP and SOLID principles and for version control git and gihub.